Victoria University of Wellington: National Centre for Music

+Victoria University owns the New Zealand School of Music.
 In 2019, Victoria University, on behalf of the New Zealand School of Music, signed an agreement with Wellington City Council and the New Zealand Symphony Orchestra to establish a new National Music Centre based in Wellington Town Hall.
 This would be established once refurbishment work on the town hall had been completed.